aacoelho/aacoelho.github.io/about.md

 fb_title: Ângela Coelho | Portfolio
 fb_description: Programming + Design
 fb_img: profile.png
-bio: I’m Ângela Coelho, a frontend developer and digital designer with a special interest in web development, creative coding, and generative design.
-I studied Design and Multimedia for five years at the University of Coimbra in Portugal and I’ve been working as a frontend developer for the past few years.
-During this time, the main focus of my explorations relied on the role of design in the technological world and how code can create meaningful and astonishing experiences.
-I enjoy most building immersive audio and visual experiences with appealing visuals, interactions, and animations.
-My goal is to keep exploring my two main areas of interest — programming and design —, to find new points of connection and take advantage of each one of them in the field of creative coding.
+bio: I'm Ângela Coelho, a frontend developer with a focus on web and product development.
+I studied Design and Multimedia for five years at the University of Coimbra in Portugal, and I've been working as a frontend developer for the past few years.
+During this time, I always aim to bring a unique blend of creativity and technical expertise to my work.
+I thrive on bridging the gap between design and code, creating meaningful experiences that influence and shape the way we perceive and interact with information.
+Over the past few months, I have been working for a product company, where I actively contribute to creating engaging and intuitive digital experiences.
+My goals are to expand my knowledge in the field of frontend development and product development and to contribute with my design and development skills to build innovative products that make a difference.
 img: profile.png
 experience:
   tag: experience